A brief written record

 It was not until early 2019 that I began creating Project Sheets.
 Project Sheets are a brief written record of each build.
 I share Project Sheets with the public via this website.
 When a project is actively on my workbench I try to update the Project Sheets weekly.
 It is not unusual for me to reference the Project Sheets from my blog, which I also try to publish weekly.

 As I build I intensely photograph each step…600 or more images per project are not unusual.
 The photographs are intended to capture all of the little details so that when I do future builds I can use the images as reference.

 I then do a disassembly, photographing in the order of disassembly.
-Using Google Slides I create the “Disassembly Before Paint” booklet.
+Using Google Slides I create the “Construction Journal” booklet.
 This is an important document.
 It is printed and kept in a three-ring binder and is used for the final reassembly.
-The booklet exists in digital format (in addition to the printed booklet).
-When an automata is sold a digital copy of the “Disassembly Before Paint” booklet is given to the buyer.
+The booklet exists in digital format (in addition to the printed booklet) and is available for viewing/download from this website.

 Automata that are For Sale can be seen here.